Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![Navbar for not signed in user](/documentation/images/navbar.png)

 If the user is signed in, then there is a Logout link visible.
 Also if the user is signed in there is a message to say user name to act as an extra visual to the user that they are signed in!
+There is also a Profile link that the user can go in and view their profile.

 ![Navbar for signed in user](/documentation/images/navbar_signedin.png)